 Published 01 Jan 2015

-Granuloma annulare is a benign idiopathic inflammatory disorder of the dermis, characterised by formation of dermal papules in young children.
+Granuloma annulare is a benign idiopathic inflammatory disorder of the dermis, characterized by formation of dermal papules in young children.
 Clinical presentation Granuloma annulare most commonly seen in kids between 2-12 years old and usually it occurs in exterminates.
 One typical location ...

-Cutis laxa is a rare dermatological condition, characterised by elastic fibre loss, resulting in very lax skin.
+Cutis laxa is a rare dermatological condition, characterized by elastic fiber loss, resulting in very lax skin.
 Patients can also develop emphysema.
 Pathology Cutis laxa may be inherited (autosomal dominant, autosomal recessive, or X-linked recessive) or may occur sporadically.
 Associations ...

 Focal dermal hypoplasia syndrome